• Skip to primary navigation

 Grocery Items I No Longer Buy

 Wasting food is common in American households.
-According to this survey, 20% of the food Americans buy is wasted.
-If you stop wasting food, you wouldn’t only save money but also help the environment.
+According to this survey, twenty percent of the food Americans buy is wasted.
+If you stop wasting food, you would not only save money but also help the environment.

 Sugary drinks

 Drink more water.
-It’s healthier and costs nothing.
+It’s healthier and costs very little.

 I use a multipurpose cleaner to clean our patios, floors, kitchen sink, and other surfaces.
-This frees up more kitchen space.
+Having only one cleaner bottle frees up more kitchen space.

 I define “extra” as extra things that don’t fit in my son’s toy box or extra clothes that don’t fit in his drawers.
 If I get stuff for him, I practice the 1-in-1-out rule, which simply means one has to go if I get him one thing new.